dtonhofer/testing_h2_and_spring_jdbc/README.md

 JUnit5 class: [`TestElicitingDirtyReads`](https://github.com/dtonhofer/testing_h2_and_spring_jdbc/blob/master/src/test/java/name/heavycarbon/h2_exercises/transactions/TestElicitingDirtyReads.java).

-A "dirty read" happens when transaction *T2* can read data written by, but not yet committed by, transaction *T1*.
+A "dirty read" happens when transaction *T2* can read data written by, **but not yet committed by**, transaction *T1*.
 This unsoundness is supposed to disappear at transaction level `READ COMMITTED` and stronger, and it does.